francescorivola/fetch-with-retries/README.md

-# fetch-with-retry
+# fetch-with-retries

-Simple lib that adds retries out of the box to node-fetch
+Simple lib that adds retries out of the box to native Node.js fetch